TULiberalArts/Spanish/pages/ppv-gradhealth-cert.md

 The Ideal Spanish Program for all Health Care Professionals {:.fake-h2}

 Temple’s medical Spanish program offers a diverse slate of Spanish courses to help you learn the most pertinent language skills for navigating health care contexts with Spanish-speaking patients.
-The program offers coursework that’s ideal for:
+The program offers coursework that’s ideal for:<br>
 +	Physicians
 +	Nurses
 +	Social workers